cloudnative-pg/chaos-testing/README.md

 ### 2. Install CloudNativePG and Create the PostgreSQL Cluster

-With the Kind cluster running, install/update the operator by following the official **CloudNativePG v1.27 Installation & Upgrades** guide (<https://cloudnative-pg.io/documentation/1.27/installation_upgrade/>).
-The snippets below mirror the documented steps:
+With the Kind cluster running, install the operator using the **kubectl cnpg plugin** as recommended in the [CloudNativePG Installation & Upgrades guide](https://cloudnative-pg.io/documentation/current/installation_upgrade/).
+This approach ensures you get the latest stable operator version:

 **In the cnpg-playground terminal:**